 Second, the law does not go into effect until July 10, 2010.
 What exactly that means is unclear.
 It can be argued, for example, that the law applies: (1) only to people arrested for DUI on or after that date, (2) only to people convicted on or after that date, or (3) to everyone whose license is suspended as of July 10, 2010.
 It also can be argued that even though the statute says it is inoperative until July 10, 2010, due process principles require that it be applied immediately.

 While it is impossible to predict with certainty how an appellate court will rule, my bet is that the courts will reject a due process argument, but rule that the law applies to everyone whose license suspension is in effect as of July 10, 2010, regardless of the date of arrest and/or conviction.

-Where can I learn how this law applies in my situation?Speak with an experienced criminal defense attorney who is aware of DUI sentencing laws and appellate decisions concerning prospective vs. retroactive application of legislation.
+Speak with an experienced criminal defense attorney who is aware of DUI sentencing laws and appellate decisions concerning prospective vs. retroactive application of legislation.